 At this point the seed services need to be deployed on the seed VM.
-These services are deployed in the bifrost_deploy container.
+These services are deployed in the bifrost\deploy container.

-This command will also build the Operating System image that will be used to deploy the overcloud nodes using Disk Image Builder (DIB), if overcloud_dib_build_host_images is set to False.
+This command will also build the Operating System image that will be used to deploy the overcloud nodes using Disk Image Builder (DIB).

-Note: If you are using Rocky Linux - building of the Operating System image needs to be done using kayobe overcloud host image build.
+Note: If you are using Rocky Linux - building of the Operating System image needs to be done outside of Kayobe (no support for diskimage-builder containerfile element based builds in bifrost container).